Desperationis/BattlecatAdWatcher/README.md

 * Navigate through chapters; Chapters must be visible the moment you press "Start" on the menu (look at gif).

 ## Requirements
-To run this bot, you need to have a Debian system with the latest version of Bash installed.
+To run this bot, you need to have a Linux system with the latest version of Bash installed.
 For your Android phone, I'm not sure what specific Android versions are supported, but I ran this on Android 11.
 In addition, you must have USB Debugging enabled on your android.

 After that, simply run `sudo apt-get install python3 adb libopencv-dev` and `python3 -m pip install pillow opencv-python`.